 15 of 15

 Last renovated in 2007 and housed within a beautiful 18th-century mansion in the Marais, this decidedly quirky museum explores the relationship between humans and nature through the sport of hunting, which remains quite popular in France.
 The intentionally musty space features an eccentric collection of taxidermy (from pigeons to polar bears) and antique weaponry.
-There is also a room dedicated to unicorns, adding a fun peculiarity to the space that kids will likely enjoy.
+There's also a room dedicated to the mythology of unicorns, adding some fairy-tale-style fun to the visit that kids will likely enjoy.